Application Whitelisting: What You Need to Know

 The year 2018 reported 16,517 application-related security issues worldwide.
 With such an alarming number of instances, if your IT team is still dependent on antivirus software to save business data, there’s a high chance your enterprise may have to withstand a major malware exploit.
-But by using an application whitelisting solution, companies can achieve a secure and well-rounded application environment in the business.
+But using an application whitelisting solution, companies can achieve a secure and well-rounded application environment in the business.
 But before we understand what application whitelisting is, let’s quickly run through some common terms associated with it.

 As a cybersecurity strategy, whitelisting allows users to only use programs, applications, and websites on computers based on what administrators have explicitly allowed in advance.